patrickfav/uber-apk-signer/README.md

 ### Zipalign Executable

 [`Zipalign`](https://developer.android.com/studio/command-line/zipalign.html) is a tool developed by Google to optimize zips (apks).
 It is needed if you want to upload it to the Playstore otherwise it is optional.
-By default this tool will try to zipalign the apk, therefore it will need the location of the executable.
+By default, this tool will try to zipalign the apk, therefore it will need the location of the executable.
 If the path isn't passed in the command line interface, the tool checks if it is in `PATH` environment variable, otherwise it will try to use an embedded version of zipalign.

 If `--skipZipAlign` is passed no executable is needed.